khanhninhnguyen/PMLSeg/Examples.md/Example6.md

 <img src="../Examples.md/Example6_files/figure-markdown_strict/unnamed-chunk-4-1.png" width="100%" />

-The selection helps to reduce the confusion between periodic signal and segmentation.
+The solution with selection does not have the spurious CP.
+Selection helps to reduce the confusion between periodic signal and segmentation.

 ### 3. Cluster screening